• Skip to primary navigation

 (Applause)

-The great intergenerational theft took place the auspices of a virus.
+The great intergenerational theft took place under the of a virus.
 I know, let’s use the greatest health crisis in a century to speed-ball the transfer.
 This is the Nasdaq from 2008 to 2012. let the markets crash.
 And by the way, you need churn, you need disruption because seeds and recalibrates advantage and wealth from the incumbents the entrants.
 It’s a natural part of the cycle.
-But wait, lately, no, a people dying would be bad.
-But what would be tragic is if we let the Nasdaq go and guys like me lost wealth.
-So we pumped the economy, which again, increased the massive transfer wealth.
+But wait, lately, no, a million people dying be bad.
+But what would be tragic is if we let the Nasdaq go down and like me lost wealth.
+So we pumped the economy, which again, increased the massive of wealth.
 The best two years of my life?
-Covid — more with my kids, more time with Netflix, and the value of my stocks absolutely exploded.
+Covid — more time with my kids, more time Netflix, and the value of my stocks absolutely exploded.
 And who has pay for my prosperity?
 Not me.
-Future generations who will have to deal with an level of debt.
-Why am I here, and why I get the prosperity I enjoy?
-Because in 2008 we bailed out banks, but we didn’t bail out the economy.
-We the markets fall.
-So as I was coming into prime income-earning years, I got to buy, no joke, these stocks at these prices.
+Future generations who have to deal with an unprecedented level of debt.
+Why am I here, and why do I the prosperity I enjoy?
+Because in 2008 we bailed out the banks, but didn’t bail out the economy.
+We let the markets fall.
+So as I was into my prime income-earning years, I got to buy, joke, these stocks at these prices.
 This is where those are now.
 Where does a young person find disruption?
-When you bail out the baby boomer owner a restaurant, all you’re doing is robbing opportunity from the 26-year-old graduate a culinary academy that wants her shot.
+When you bail out the baby boomer owner a restaurant, all you’re doing is robbing opportunity from the 26-year-old of a culinary academy that wants her shot.
 We need disruption.

 (Laughter) I like this slide.
 It has no context or relevance.